 - ensuring all current market wordings are updated in accordance with legislative changes.

 Misappropriation: the recent experience of theft by misappropriation has led to a greater understanding of the developing operating methods and increased exposures of goods in store.
-Misappropriation Exclusion and Misappropriation Inclusion Clauses, including definitions of the perils faced, have been prepared as proposed measures and are available above.
+Misappropriation Exclusion and Misappropriation Inclusion Clauses, including definitions of the perils faced, have been released as proposed measures and are available above.

 Basis of Valuation: the increasing disparity between production and sales costs, where goods can be replaced has been recognised by the Committee, with an appropriate clause now finalised.

 Cyber: the Prudential Regulation Authority (PRA) have asked insurers to identify, quantify and manage their cyber risks.
 The definition of cyber remains fluid.